 In Alameda County, the District conducts mosquito surveillance and control only in the City of Albany, while the Alameda Mosquito Abatement District has the jurisdiction for the rest of the County.
-Carbon dioxide baited traps (EVS trap) were set overnight (every two weeks) from April through October to selectively trap female mosquitoes seeking a blood-meal and to test for WNV virus.
-A total of 61 trap nights were performed, and 287 female mosquitoes were captured in 2011.
+Carbon dioxide baited traps (EVS trap) were set overnight (every two weeks) from April through October to selectively trap female mosquitoes seeking a blood-meal and to test for West Nile Virus WNV virus.
+A total of 53 trap nights were performed, and 95 female mosquitoes were captured in 2012.
 Due to the low mosquito catches, no mosquito pools were submitted to U.C.
 Davis for WNV, virus isolation.
-In 2011, positive WNV activities detected in Alameda County included one infected tree squirrel and one chronically-infected dead bird.
+In 2012, positive WNV activities detected in Alameda County included two human cases, 15 dead birds, and one tree squirrel.
+None of these in Albany.